mosaicnetworks/monetd/docs/new_commands.md

 $ monetd run
 ```

-This is clearly not a production configuration, where you would use `nohup` and redirect log output to the files.
+If you are not a validator on this network, monetd asks another peer if you are on the whitelist.
+If you are, it starts running.
+If not, it checks to see if you are on the nominee list and exits with a suitable message either telling you to apply to join the network, or confirming that voting is not yet complete.

 # Creating A More Complex Network